- Career record of 496-322

 - Eight 5A State Baseball Championships and two Runners-Up.

-- The National High School Athletic Coaches Association selected Jerry as their National Coach of the Year in 2007.
+- The National High School Athletic Coaches Association Coach of the Year in 2007.

-- Named to five Halls of Fames, to include the Arizona Sports Hall of Fame in 2014
+- Named to five Halls of Fames, including the Arizona Sports Hall of Fame in 2014

 - And in 2015, National High School Athletic Coaches Hall of Fame.